bscsBaynosa/procurement-inventory-system/README.md

 # Procurement and Inventory System

 ## Overview
 The Procurement and Inventory System is designed to streamline the management of inventory and procurement processes across multiple branches.
-It provides functionalities for custodians to manage inventory items, check their status, and send purchase requests to procurement managers.
+It provides functionalities for admin assistants to manage inventory items, check their status, and send purchase requests to procurement managers.
 Procurement managers can track requests and manage inventory needs effectively.

 ## Features
-- **User Roles**: Two user roles - Custodian and Procurement Manager.
+- **User Roles**: Admin Assistant and Procurement Manager (with Admin and Supplier modules available).
-- **Inventory Management**: Custodians can manage inventory items, including adding new items, updating their status, and generating reports.
+- **Inventory Management**: Admin Assistants can manage inventory items, including adding new items, updating their status, and generating reports.
-- **Purchase Requests**: Custodians can send purchase requests for items that need repair or replacement.
+- **Purchase Requests**: Admin Assistants can send purchase requests for items that need repair or replacement.
 - **Dashboard**: Each user role has a dedicated dashboard to view relevant information and pending requests.
 - **PDF Generation**: The system can generate PDF files for purchase requests and inventory reports.
 - **Branch Management**: Supports multiple branches including Manila, Sto Tomas Batangas, San Fernando City La Union, Dasmariñas City Cavite, and Quezon City.